sony/silentcipher/README.md

 # :gear: Models

 **Note**: We will be uploading the model checkpoints soon.
 Stay Tuned!<br>

+# :running: Training Code

 **Note**: We are working to release the training code for anyone wants to build their own watermarker.
 Stay tuned !

 <!-- You can find all the model checkpoints on the [Hugging Face Hub](HUGGINGFACE).
 We provide the checkpoints for the following models: